 Driving, though it often seems routine, is actually a complex behavior requiring your full attention and physical engagement with the wheel and pedals.
 Drivers who drink or use marijuana are at an increased risk of accidents.
 While marijuana may be associated with fewer accidents than drinking, any heightened accident risk is significant and should be avoided.

 If you have been injured in a car accident and suspect the other driver was under the influence of drugs or alcohol, contact our car accident lawyers at Montlick & Associates as soon as possible.
 Our attorneys will examine the facts and circumstances of what happened to you and advise you on your rights and options.

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

-At Montlick & Associates, Attorneys at Law, our firm has more than thirty-two years of experience representing the rights and interests of clients injured in a variety of accidents from all across Georgia.
+At Montlick & Associates, Attorneys at Law, our firm has more than 36 years of experience representing the rights and interests of clients injured in a variety of accidents from all across Georgia.
 By speaking with one of our Georgia Personal Injury Attorneys, you will have a better understanding of your situation and whether or not there are legal options available to you.

 To schedule your free consultation to speak with one of our attorneys, contact Montlick & Associates, Attorneys at Law today by calling (800) LAW-NEED (529-6333).
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.